-The Law Society of British Columbia accounts for its financial activities through three separate funds: the General Fund, the Special Compensation Fund and the Lawyers Indemnity Fund.
+The Law Society of British Columbia accounts for its financial activities through two separate funds: the General Fund and the Lawyers Indemnity Fund.
 Society management has the responsibility for assisting the Benchers in fulfilling the Society's mandate, while ensuring that operating expenditures are closely controlled and that appropriate accounting and internal controls are maintained.
-The 2020 audited financial statements for the three funds are set out in this report.
+The 2021 audited financial statements for the two funds are set out in this report.
 The statements are presented in accordance with the presentation and disclosure standards of the Chartered Professional Accountants of Canada.

-During 2020, in addition to the general oversight by the Benchers, the Finance and Audit Committee assisted the Benchers in ensuring that management and staff properly managed and reported on the financial affairs of the Society.
+During 2021, in addition to the general oversight by the Benchers, the Finance and Audit Committee assisted the Benchers in ensuring that management and staff properly managed and reported on the financial affairs of the Society.
 The oversight by the Benchers and the Finance and Audit Committee included:

-- Reviewing periodic financial statements of the General, Special Compensation and Consolidated Lawyers Indemnity Fund - Reviewing investment performance as managed by the appointed investment managers - Reviewing with the Law Society's auditors their approach, scope and audit results - Reviewing the annual Audit Report prepared by the Law Society auditors - Recommending the 2020 practice fees and insurance assessments, and reviewing corresponding budgets - Reviewing the enterprise risk management plan
+- Reviewing periodic financial statements of the General and Consolidated Lawyers Indemnity Fund - Reviewing investment performance as managed by the appointed investment managers - Reviewing with the Law Society's auditors their approach, scope and audit results - Reviewing the annual Audit Report prepared by the Law Society auditors - Recommending the 2022 practice fees and indemnity assessments, and reviewing corresponding budgets - Reviewing the enterprise risk management plan